Q. What is a Land Surveyor and what does he/she do?

 Q. Will I be able to get a job?
 Does the program provide job placement services?

-As an industry, the need for Land Surveying is projected to increase.
-For more specific information, check out the State of California labor market supply and demand data or the Bureau of Labor Statistics website.
+As an industry, the need for Land Surveyors is projected to increase.
+For more specific information, check out the Bureau of Labor Statics website or O*Net Online.

 Don’t see an answer to your question?